119653/119653.github.io/README.md

 ### Read more on the GitHub blog.
 https://github.blog/2022-06-06-introducing-github-skills/

-### check out GitHub Skills for courses backed by GitHub Actions.
+### Check out GitHub Skills for courses backed by GitHub Actions.
 https://skills.github.com/